superfly/docs/reference/postgres.html.md

 ## About Postgres On Fly

-Postgres on Fly is a regular fly app, just with extensions to simplify management.
-It relies on building blocks available to all fly apps, like `flyctl`, volumes, private networking, health checks, logs, metrics, and more.
+Postgres on Fly is a regular Fly.io app, with an automatic setup process and some extensions to simplify management.
+It relies on building blocks available to all Fly apps, like `flyctl`, volumes, private networking, health checks, logs, metrics, and more.
 The source code is available on [GitHub](https://github.com/fly-apps/postgres-ha) to view and fork.

 ### About **Free** Postgres on Fly

 You can use Fly's [free resource allowance](https://fly.io/docs/about/pricing/#free-allowances) in one place, or split it up.
 The following Postgres configurations fit within the free volume usage limit:

 * single node, 3gb volume (single database)
-* 2 x 1gb volumes (database in two regions, or add a replica with the primary)
+* 2 x 1gb volumes (database in two regions, or a primary and replica in the same region)
 * 3 x 1gb volumes (database in three regions)

 If you want to keep your whole project free, save some compute allowance for your other apps.